Deploy Logistics Operational Dashboards using DataPane

 Problem Statement

-As a Continuous Improvement Engineer in the Distribution Center (Warehouse) of a mid-size online retailer, you are in charge of building reporting capabilities to bring visibility to operational teams.
+As a Continuous Improvement Engineer in the Distribution Centre (Warehouse) of a mid-size online retailer, you are in charge of building reporting capabilities to bring visibility to operational teams.

 The distribution centre is in charge of order fulfilment and shipment